Dhruvbajpai984/Shopping_cart_system/README.md

 Basic user input validation

+Here is a clean and simple section you can add to your documentation:

+---

+🔧 Technologies / Tools Used

+1. Python Programming Language

+The entire project is built using core Python.
+Python features used:

+Functions

+Conditionals & Loops

+Lists & Dictionaries

+File Handling (writing receipt.txt)

+Exception Handling

+Modules and libraries

+---

+2. Python Standard Libraries

+Your project uses these built-in Python modules:

+✔ random

+Used for generating Order ID

+Used for random delivery date calculation

+✔ datetime

+Used to calculate the expected delivery date

+Gets current date and adds random days (3–7)

+✔ collections.Counter

+Used for:

+Counting item quantities in the cart

+Displaying cart summary

+Frequency table during checkout

+---

+3. Text File Storage

+The project uses receipt.txt for saving the final billing receipt.

+Enables persistent record-keeping.

+---

+4. Terminal / Command Line Interface

+User interacts through a console-based menu.

+Uses input() for user responses and print() for display.

+---

 <img width="661" height="682" alt="Screenshot 2025-11-25 at 12 32 25 AM" src="https://github.com/user-attachments/assets/89ca0d5a-6f86-4c81-90b9-17239db5494e" />
 <img width="644" height="667" alt="Screenshot 2025-11-25 at 12 33 10 AM" src="https://github.com/user-attachments/assets/a62ca3da-6597-492b-a7af-596162d5d3a8" />